AustinMathuw/AlexaPlusUnityDocs/read_the_docs/GS-Configuration.rst

 2. Enter a name for your Identity Pool and check the checkbox to enable access to unauthenticated identities.
 Click **Create Pool** to create your identity pool.
 3. Click **Allow** to create the two default roles associated with your identity pool--one for unauthenticated users and one for authenticated users.
 These default roles provide your identity pool access to Cognito Sync and Mobile Analytics.

 The next page displays code.
-Take note of the displayed **Identity Pool ID** and the **Region** you set up the Identity Pool in as you will need them when setting up Alexa Plus Unity.
+Take note of the displayed **Identity Pool ID** and the **Region** you set up the Identity Pool in as you will need them when setting up Games SDK for Alexa.

 Attach Polices to the Identity Pool default roles in AWS IAM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^